Peginterferon Alfa-2b (Injection)

 If you notice these less serious side effects, talk with your doctor:

-- Mild skin rash, redness, itching, or bruising where the shot is given
+- Redness, pain, itching, or bruising where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor